digitalbricklayer/techteapotcom/src/content/posts/open-source-network-management-comparison-support.md

 </tr>
 </tbody>
 </table>
-<strong>Update 1</strong>: Zenoss has a forum / mailing list system.
+**Update 1**: Zenoss has a forum / mailing list system.
 Both interoperate together so a post to one goes automatically into the other